simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 .. _Mutex: app_s4u.html#s4u-mutex

-**In the remainder of this tutorial**, you will discover a simple yet fully functioning example of SimGrid simulation: the Master/Workers application.
-We will detail each part of the code and necessary configuration to make it working.
+**In the remainder of this tutorial**, you will discover a simple yet fully-functioning example of SimGrid simulation: the Master/Workers application.
+We will detail each part of the code and the necessary configuration to make it work.
 After this tour, several exercises are proposed to let you discover some of the SimGrid features, hands on the keyboard.
-This practical session will be given in C++, that you are supposed to know beforehand.
+This practical session will be given in C++, which you are supposed to know beforehand.

 Discover the Master/Workers
 ---------------------------

-This section introduces a first example of SimGrid simulation.
-This simple application is composed of two kind of actors: the **master** is in charge of distributing some computational tasks to a set of **workers** that execute them.
+This section introduces an example of SimGrid simulation.
+This simple application is composed of two kinds of actors: the **master** is in charge of distributing some computational tasks to a set of **workers** that execute them.